jonKang830/college-projects/README.md

 # college-projects

-Includes notable projects from college courses and extracurricular activities.
+Repository containing notable projects from college courses and extracurricular activities.

+## Freedom and Prosperity

+## URES - Heat Waves in Illinois